City-to-city learning lab

 Project aims and approach

-This project supports systematic city-to-city learning to foster ecosystem-based planning, climate adaptation and associated governance.
-The aim is to create a city-to-city learning lab that allows the participating municipalities to work in close cooperation with researchers from Lund University to: 1) systematically analyze, compare and learn from the integration of ecosystem- or nature-based approaches in their daily planning practice, and 2) assess associated stakeholder involvement and governance mechanisms.
+This project supports systematic city-to-city learning to foster so-called nature- or ecosystem-based planning, climate adaptation and associated governance.
+The aim is to create a city-to-city learning lab that allows the participating municipalities to work in close cooperation with researchers from Lund University to: 1) systematically analyze, compare and learn from the integration of nature- or ecosystem-based approaches in their daily planning practice, and 2) assess associated stakeholder involvement and governance mechanisms.

 In each municipality, one development project relevant for climate adaptation will be step-by-step analyzed – from the beginning (project idea) throughout detailed planning, procurement, implementation, maintenance and follow-up (monitoring and evaluation).
 Questions to be asked include: What are the principle planning steps during the process?
 When, how and why are ecosystem services considered?
 What are the associated planning structures, mechanism and tools that support ecosystem services integration?
 Who is involved, when and why?
 What are the structures, mechanism and tools that support internal and external cooperation and participation?
 What are the differences between the involved municipalities?
 What can we learn from them to advance ecosystem-based planning and adaptation?